ProvaSolo/Group7/Project Documentation/nxps32k358_lpspi.md

     -   **Status Register (`SR`) Update**:

-        -   Evaluates FIFO thresholds to set or clear relevant flags:
+        -   Evaluates FIFO thresholds to set or clear relevant flags based on the programmed watermarks:

-            -   Sets the `TDF` (Transmit Data Flag) if there are at least 4 bytes of free space in the TX FIFO.
+            -   Sets the `TDF` (Transmit Data Flag) when the number of words in the TX FIFO is less than or equal to `TXWATER`.
-            -   Clears the `TDF` flag if less than 4 bytes are free.
+            -   Clears `TDF` when more words are present.
-            -   Sets the `RDF` (Receive Data Flag) if the RX FIFO contains at least 4 bytes of data.
+            -   Sets the `RDF` (Receive Data Flag) when the RX FIFO contains more words than the `RXWATER` threshold.
-            -   Clears the `RDF` flag if less than 4 bytes are present.
+            -   Clears `RDF` when the RX FIFO has fewer or equal words.

     -   **Receive Status Register (`RSR`) Update**: